Emergence of nematic loop-current bond order in Kagome metals near van Hove singularities: Introduction

 In this paper we investigate the emergence of nematic loop-current bond order (NLCBO), characterized by the coexistence of nematic CBO and LCO within a single Kagome plane.
-Our central result is that NLCBO is stabilized by nearest-neighbour interactions within a tight-binding model treated at the mean-field level.
-In addition to NLCBO, we identify several other competing CDWs, including the Star-of-David/Tri-Hexagonal CBO and the rotationally-symmetric LCBO.
-To support our main findings, we analyze the effective patch model introduced by Li \textit{et al.} \cite{HeqiuPRL}, which captures the multiple vHSs near the $M$ points.
-This analysis shows how nematic order can be stabilized by a strong anisotropic dispersion relative to the competing rotationally-symmetric phases, and highlights the frustration intrinsic to the Kagome lattice.
+Our central result is that NLCBO is stabilized by nearest-neighbour interactions within the effective patch model introduced by Li \textit{et al.} \cite{HeqiuPRL}, which captures the multiple vHSs near the $M$ points.
+In addition to NLCBO, we identify several other previously-reported competing orders, including the Star-of-David/Tri-Hexagonal CBO and LCBO.
+Our analysis of the effective model shows how nematic order can be stabilized by a strong anisotropic dispersion relative to the competing rotationally-symmetric phases, and highlights the frustration intrinsic to the Kagome lattice.
+To support our main findings, we also examine a tight-binding model for $\rm{A}\rm{V}_3\rm{Sb}_5,$ showing that the nematic phase persists once other bands are considered and the calculation is extended over the full Brillouin zone.

+We assume that the ordering observed in the Kagome metals is $2a\times2a$ charge-bond order, arising from the nesting of $M$-point van Hove singularities.
+Accordingly, we consider only NN Coulomb interactions.
+This choice is motivated primarily for simplicity, as we find NN interactions alone to be sufficient for stabilizing a variety of CBO phases, including states that break time-reversal symmetry, rotational symmetry, or both.
+While further-neighbour hoppings have been argued to stabilize loop-current order \cite{Dong2023}, they do not appear to be essential.
+We also neglect on-site interactions, as they necessarily act within sublattices of the same character and therefore cannot contribute to CBO.
+Moreover, on-site interactions are generally suppressed by the sublattice-interference effect \cite{Kiesel2012}.

 The remainder of this paper is organized as follows.
-In Sec. \ref{sec:9band}, we summarize the tight-binding model and introduce the various CDW orders.
-In Sec. \ref{phaseD9x9} we present the mean-field phase diagram.
-In Sec. \ref{effective2}, we introduce the effective model, present its corresponding phase diagram, and analyze the emergence of nematic order.
+In Sec. \ref{effective2}, we introduce the effective model and the various CDW orders.
+In Sec. \ref{FSFX}, we present the phase diagram of the effective model and analyze the emergence of nematic order.
+In Sec. \ref{sec:9band}, we summarize the tight-binding model and present the mean-field phase diagram, showing that the nematic phase persists.
 In Sec. \ref{sec:Conclusion}, we discuss the implications of our results and outline directions for future research.